wslu42/QArcade/README.md

   A third approach is to develop a quantum game in the native coding environment with quantum simulator backend codes, micro-qiskit.
 This approach enables a simple yet concise style to learn quantum computing via coding and is in particular favorable for general educators such as high school teachers, since no heavy-lifting interfacing setups between python and external kernels are required.

   We believe that the root of a prospered game community is a real-time idea exchange between the players and the developers.
 By introducing QArcade, we hope to lower the technical threshold for the creative quantum enthusiasts and provide the developers a shorter turn-around time to realize a quantum game, which stimulates and inspires future quantum workforce during the NISQ era.

+## Our motivation

+  The motivation of this project is to help quantum enthusiastic building a classical machine hosting quantum development environment.
+It could be game development platform such as PICO-8 with micro-qiskit or full-fledged Python3 environment with Thonny which allows developers to access the full power of qiskit.

+  Indeed, for mature users such as graduate student with physics or computer science background it is perhaps more straightforward for them to use qiskit on their laptops for some serious quantum simulations, while this project is aiming at K-12 students and educators who has rather limited experience regarding quantum physics and/or programming.
+For these audiences PICO-8 and micro-qiskit offer a simple yet concise platform for the to concentrate on their creativity to navigate the quantum ideas such as superposition and entanglement.

 ## The deliverables

   We would like to use micro-qiskit in pico8 with a combination of raspberry pi as our platform, and the final deliverable will be a table-top arcade machine for quantum game developers, including open-sourcing the entire tutorials from coding to arcade schematics.
 We will be delivering four quantum games developed in six weeks, and we will build and assemble the arcade with the aid of a 3D printer in parallel.